- Location: Chicago, IL

 The University of Chicago is an urban research university that is considered one of the leading institutions in the world.
-The University’s facilities include a campus that covers 217 acres and includes more than 100 buildings.
 As part of Campus and Student Life, the University’s Student Health and Counseling Services (SHCS) operation provides students with access to physical, mental, and social health resources.
 SHCS is comprised of three departments: Student Health Service, Student Counseling Service, and Health Promotion and Wellness.
 Historically, these departments and their services have operated independently and were housed in different locations on campus.